pyenv/pyenv/README.md

 pyenv lets you easily switch between multiple versions of Python.
-It's simple, unobtrusive, and follows the UNIX tradition of single-purpose tools that do one thing well.
+It's simple, unobtrusive, and follows the UNIX tradition of single-purpose tools that do one thing well.c

 This project was forked from [rbenv](https://github.com/sstephenson/rbenv) and [ruby-build](https://github.com/sstephenson/ruby-build), and modified for Python.